About Scooters as a Vehicle Class

 This is a banal intersection in Denver, Colorado.
 The lines represent my ‘paths’ I’ve taken, when I’ve walked around or been riding my scooter, and ‘recording’ my trip.

-I use a certain phone application called Strava to record very acurately where I have travelled.
+I use a certain phone application called Strava to record very accurately where I have traveled.
 The data can be quite accurate.
 I’ve been tracking my own location data in a ahem non-trivial fashion for a while, precisely to build the map you can look at above.

-So, you can zoom out on that map link above, and see that I have travelled around rather a lot of the city of Denver, and beyond.
+So, you can zoom out on that map link above, and see that I have traveled around rather a lot of the city of Denver, and beyond.

 This page is ultimately aimed at trying to get you to consider buying this sort of vehicle for yourself, even if ‘just’ for occasional use.
 There’s a common sort of conversations about scooters, often comparing and contrasting them with either e-bikes, stand-up type e-scooters, motorcycles, and cars.